 When was the last time you heard music?
 Today perhaps, on the radio, through the internet or in the background of a television show.
-Music is everywhere.
-Music is a primitive form of communication and connection.
-We use music to mark important times in our lives.
-We can be profoundly affected by music.
+Music is everywhere - it is a primitive form of communication and connection.
+We use music to mark important times in our lives, such as weddings or funerals and we can be profoundly affected by music.
 We hear our own stories through music and it makes us feel connected to people we've never met.
 But more than that, music is able to engage the whole brain - our emotions are affected, it can remind us of times in the past, we can have a physiological response and it can make us feel different states of emotions.

 This is the power of music.

 I consider therapy a process, much like a journey through the alphabet.
 Therapy isn't about getting from A-Z because you've already travelled part of the journey - you have a story to tell based on what you have experienced to date - but perhaps you feel as though you are stuck or are finding continuing the journey difficult in your present situation.
 Therapy can help you move beyond those difficulties by understanding the meaning and shape of them better, and help you through the next few stages to continue on your journey, or even help you forge a new one.

 Life can be heavy sometimes and maybe you find it difficult to open up to someone about your difficulties - words are hard after all.
 I will work with you to help you gently, carefully and compassionately explore your concerns in a safe and confidential environment using a range of words, art or music, tailoring the approach to you.
 Furthermore, I believe that it is important to bring humour to therapy so that there are moments of lightness when exploring difficult heavy subjects to help make things more manageable.